Moonstroke/C-Array/README.md

 ## Usage

+This project defines a set of generic data containers.
+C not featuring type genericity the way other higher-level languages do (C++, Java), it is achieved using pointers to an abstract data type, called `data_t`, to comply with C naming conventions.
-These implementations can not contain primitive types, only pointers -- however this includes pointers to primitive types.
+The downside to this implementation is that the provided structures can not contain primitive types (`int`, `char`, `float`, etc.), only pointers -- however this includes pointers to primitive types.

 As for any C library, the modules can be accessed by including the headers in